|Digital Enterprise Management (DEMA) / Information Systems

 Structure of the programme (start in winter semester)

-For a start in the current winter semester, the application deadline for students of the University of Passau is November 1st every year.
-Acceptance decisions will be devised already by December 1st.
+For a start in the next winter semester, the application deadline for students of the University of Passau is June 15th every year.
+Acceptance decisions will be devised already by June 30th.

 A maximum of 10 students per cohort will enter the double degree programme according to the inter-institutional agreement 2016-21 within the ERASMUS+ programme.